 Easy enough said, but without due practice, this is not as simple as it appears.
 You may be required to buy the lady a drink should she beat you in this game.

-The bar game called Connect 4 is a fairly common form of entertainment in most beer bars and homes around the world and is basically self-explanatory.
-All it requires is for you to connect four round disks of one of only two colours collectively in a row in order for you to win, though this is easier said than done.
+The bar game called Connect 4 is a relatively common form of entertainment in most beer bars and homes around the world and is self-explanatory.
+All it requires is for you to connect four round disks of one of only two colours collectively in a row for you to win, though this is easier said than done.

 The bar game Shut the Door, also known as Flippet, is a contest of chance played by rolling two dice together and then flicking a numbered wooden wedge over.
 Each wedge has a single number 1 to 9.
 The first person to flip all nine numbers wins the game.